 I have just finished listening to Satoshi Kanazawa’s book The Intelligence Paradox.
 (I should have read it rather than listen to it.
-There are too many statistics and graphs that need to be read to be properly digested).
-The paradox in the title is that intelligent people, while being better suited to the evolutionarily novel situations that our modern world throws up, and actually being the ones who create those new situations in the first place, are often no better, and sometimes worse, at things that all humans do naturally.
-For example, intelligent people are no better at making friends, being parents, or having children than less intelligent people, which are arguably the most important things in life.
-In fact intelligent people generally have fewer children than less intelligent people so fail at the one thing all animals would agree – if animals could agree – is the biological meaning of life: reproduction.
+There are too many statistics and graphs that need to be seen rather than heard).
+The paradox in the title is that intelligent people, despite creating and being better suited to novel evolutionary situations are often worse at things that all humans do naturally.
+For example, intelligent people are no better at making friends or having children than less intelligent people, and such things are arguably the most important things in life.
+In fact intelligent people generally have fewer children than the less intelligent so fail at the one thing that is important to all animals.
 Some people appear to be so clever that they have thought themselves out of reproducing entirely.

 Intelligent people often lack basic common sense, as suggested by the George Orwell quote, “Some ideas are so stupid that only intellectuals believe them.”
 Maybe intellectuals have too much faith in conscious thought and forget, as Blaise Pascal said, “The heart has its reasons of which reason knows nothing.”
-Unconscious thought, which comes to us in the form of feelings and intuitions, is also important.
+Unconscious thought, which comes to us in the form of feelings and intuitions, can often, though not always, be relied upon.

-Of course thinking things through is often a good idea.
-If you need to decide what the square root of 64 is it’s better to think it through than to try to intuit the correct answer.
-But not everything in this world is a Maths problem.
+Of course thinking things through is occasionally a good idea.
+If you need to decide what the square root of 64 is it’s better to think it through rather than to trying to intuit the correct answer.
+But not everything in the world is a Maths problem.
 Should you have children?
-Perhaps that is a question for your intuition to answer but many intelligent westerners appear to have thought it through and come to the conclusion that, all in all, the world would be better off without their offspring.
-Such a conclusion would make even the stupidest person scratch his head in disbelief.
-Hence Orwell’s quote.
+Perhaps that is a question best solved by your intuition though many intelligent westerners appear to have thought it through and come to the conclusion that, all in all, the world would be better off without their offspring.

 Dr. Kanazawa lists many evolutionarily novel things that intelligent people like that less intelligent people don’t.
 More intelligent people are more likely to drink alcohol and smoke because they are both evolutionarily novel.
 On average intelligent people prefer instrumental music like classical and modern jazz while less intelligent people like pop and rock.
 This is probably because songs and the human voice are evolutionarily familiar while instrumental music is a recent invention.
 Apparently about 95% of people can sing reasonably well while the number who can play a musical instrument is much smaller.
 This is because the latter is something we have to learn whereas singing comes naturally to us.
 Interestingly the two most intelligent ethnic groups, Jews and east Asians, are over-represented in the composition and playing of classical music.